tatoslover/Module5Lab/exercise3/README.md

-# Exercise 3: Calculator Frontend Interface
+# Exercise 3: Calculator Portfolio Interface

 This exercise extends the calculator.html from Module5Code to create a full front-end calculator interface that connects to all four server-side calculator routes from Exercise 2.